Wigner's friend: QBism and Bayesian interpretations

 In the interpretation known as QBism, advocated by N. David Mermin among others, the Wigner's-friend situation does not lead to a paradox, because there is never a uniquely correct wavefunction for any system.
 Instead, a wavefunction is a statement of personalist Bayesian probabilities, and moreover, the probabilities that wavefunctions encode are probabilities for experiences that are also personal to the agent who experiences them.
 Jaynes expresses this as follows: "There is a paradox only if we suppose that a density matrix (i.e. a probability distribution) is something 'physically real' and 'absolute'.
 But now the dilemma disappears when we recognize the 'relativity principle' for probabilities.
 A density matrix (or, in classical physics, a probability distribution over coordinates and momenta) represents, not a physical situation, but only a certain state of knowledge about a range of possible physical situations".
 And as von Baeyer puts it, "Wavefunctions are not tethered to electrons and carried along like haloes hovering over the heads of saints—they are assigned by an agent and depend on the total information available to the agent."
 Consequently, there is nothing wrong in principle with Wigner and his friend assigning different wavefunctions to the same system.
 A similar position is taken by Brukner, who uses an elaboration of the Wigner's-friend scenario to argue for it.

+De Broglie–Bohm theory

+The De Broglie-Bohm theory, also known as Bohmian mechanics or pilot wave theory, postulates, in addition to the wave function, an actual configuration of particles that exists even when unobserved.
+This particle configuration evolves in time according to a deterministic law, with the wave function guiding the motion of the particles.
+The particle configuration determines the actual measurement outcome—e.g., whether Schrödinger's cat is dead or alive or whether Wigner's friend has measured 0 or 1—even if the wave function is a superposition.
+Indeed, according to the De Broglie-Bohm theory, the wave function never collapses on the fundamental level.
+There is, however, a concept of effective collapse, based on the fact that, in many situations, "empty branches" of the wave function, which do not guide the actual particle configuration, can be ignored for all practical purposes.

+The De Broglie-Bohm theory does not assign any special status to conscious observers.
+In the Wigner's-friend situation, the first measurement would lead to an effective collapse.
+But even if Wigner describes the state of his friend as a superposition, there is no contradiction with this friend having observed a definite measurement outcome as described by the particle configuration.
+Thus, according to the De Broglie–Bohm theory, there is no paradox because the wave function alone is not a complete description of the physical state.